riyaagrahari/IaC-Azure-using-Pulumi/Create-Storage/README.md

 - ```Pulumi.dev.yaml``` which contains stack configuration values.<br />

 - ```index.js``` which defines your stack resources.
-- Download the JavaScript files in the folder [`Create-Storage`](https://github.com/riyaagrahari/Pulumi-Azure/tree/master/Create-Storage), paste and replace it in your current folder where Pulumi project is initiated.
+- Download the JavaScript files of the folder [`Create-Storage`](https://github.com/riyaagrahari/Pulumi-Azure/tree/master/Create-Storage), paste and replace it in your current folder where Pulumi project is initiated.
 - Deploy the Stack using following command
  ```bash
 $ pulumi up